Dec 16 2020

-Has anyone thought yet about year 9 options evening this year?
-I do… frequently, as I know that it is the key event of the year when I can influence the views of students and parents about options at KS4.
+Has anyone thought yet about Year 9 options evening this year?
+I do – frequently – as I know that it is the key event of the year when I can influence the views of students and parents about options at KS4.
 During the last few years I used to think we had it covered with a presentation and a video for all classes in the week before Options Evening in March.
 Then talks on the evening with research data from the current year 11, and everything would be sorted.
-And to an extent. it worked well with a decent take up each year for computer science in year 10.
+And it worked OK, with a decent take up each year for Computer Science in Year 10.

 A recent post from *Dave Gibbs “Why waste years?
 Let’s inspire careers!” makes the point that “Computing for 11-14 year olds is important in its own right” but also that it is needed “to support recruitment to 14-16 qualifications for all learners…”.

-So, as a department, we set about embedding careers into Year 9, starting with 2 lessons to make explicit the following career pathways:
+So, as a department, I have set out this year (2021-22) to embed careers into Year 9, starting with introductory lessons to make explicit the following career pathways:

 - Machine learning engineer (/Artificial Intelligence)